Skip to content

 • Discipline: Microbiology and food hygiene

-• Principal researcher/s: Prof Philip Reilly, Royal College of General Practitioners, Belfast, Fionan O’Cuinneagain, Irish College of General Practitioners, Dublin
+• Author/s: Prof Philip Reilly, Royal College of General Practitioners, Belfast, Fionan O’Cuinneagain, Irish College of General Practitioners, Dublin

 • Collaborator/s: Single supplier